boudra/moboudra.com/posts/writing-as-a-learning-medium.md

 date: "2020-01-01"
 ---

-<p>I believe that a good test that you understand a concept well is when you can break it down to its essence and teach it to someone.</p>
+<p>I believe that a good test that you understand a concept well, is when you can break it down to its essence and teach it to someone.</p>

 <p>Sometimes we think we understand something, but only when we try to explain it to someone we end up realizing that we didn't really have a good understanding of it.</p>